jfharris67/Group-4-Final-Project/README.md

 ## I.	PowerPoint Presentation

 ### Group 4 FINAL Presentation
-1. Link to PowerPoint presentation in main branch.
+1. The presentation can be found in the main branch.
 2. File title is “Final Group 4 Presentation”

 #### PLEASE NOTE:  The PowerPoint file was too big to download so I saved it as a PDF.